-Figure 1 shows a block diagram of L1Topo.
-The various aspects of L1Topo functionality are described in detail below.
-Implementation details are given in section 3.
+- Figure 1 shows a block diagram of L1Topo.
+The various aspects of L1Topo functionality are - described in detail below.
+While the data paths are implemented unalterably on the L1Topo - 109 PCB, most of the functionality described here is implemented in programmable firmware - only, and is not directly affected by hardware details.
+Implementation details of L1Topo are - given in section 3.